omnibond/idm-scripting/README.md

 **Microsoft/windows/domain**
 - Provides Identity integration directly with local windows security and windows Domain accounts.

+**Grouper/**
+- Enables Identity integration with the Internet2 Grouper project, provisioning organizations and organizational units to folders and groups along with memberships.
+For more information about Grouper see: https://www.internet2.edu/products-services/trust-identity/grouper/

 **sasldb/**
 - Provides connectivity to the sasldb database, used by many Linux and UNIX applications for Simple Authentication Security Layer (SASL).